• Skip to primary navigation

 How to Make A Dried Hydrangea Basket

-A great way to use of a large bounty of hydrangea blooms is to gather them into a beautiful display basket.
-It's a pretty display for any home!
+A great way to use a large bounty of hydrangea blooms is to gather them into a beautiful dried hydrangea arrangement in a basket.
+It's a pretty display for any home.

 Course: Flower Gardens